brackendev/JSONUtilityExample/README.md

 ## Installation and Usage

 1. Git clone this repository.
-[JSONKit](https://github.com/johnezang/JSONKit) submodule is required, so be sure to clone like this:
+[JSONKit](https://github.com/johnezang/JSONKit) submodule is required, therefore be sure to clone like this:

     ```bash
     git clone --recursive https://github.com/brackendev/JSONUtilityExample.git